namkyodai/blog/content/en/post/tdd.md

 -  TDD and asset management study for a 30 storey building in Bonifacio Global City (BGC) (a Japanese railway firm)
 -  TDD and asset management for estate water facilities for Manila Water

-Exammple in below link is a fictive one with values being generated randomely for demonstration purpose.
-However, the structure of data is of standard one for automation of TDD process.
+Exammple in below link is a fictive one with values being generated randomly for demonstration purpose.
+The structure of data is of standard one for automation of TDD process.

 [Link to full article on example and R code for a Technical Due Diligence Study](/cases/tdd.html)